roalyr/GDTLancer-game-design/GDD-COMBINED-TEXT.md

 --- Start of ./5.1-GDD-Module-Piloting.md ---

-# GDTLancer - Piloting Module
+# 5.1 GDTLancer - Piloting Module

-**Version:** 1.7
+**Version:** 1.8
-**Date:** August 1, 2025
+**Date:** October 25, 2025
-**Related Documents:** 0.1-GDD-Main.md (v1.8), 1.1-GDD-Core-Systems.md (v1.2)
+**Related Documents:** `0.1-GDD-Main.md`, `1-GDD-Core-Mechanics.md`, `1.1-GDD-Core-Systems.md`, `2.1-GDD-Development-Phase1-Scope.md`, `3-GDD-Architecture-Coding.md`, `5.2-GDD-Module-Combat.md`, `7.2-GDD-Assets-Ship-Engines.md`, `7.3-GDTLancer-Ship-Chassis.md`

+---

 ## 1. Overview

 This document defines the core mechanics of the Piloting Module.
 Its purpose is to govern all ship movement and its interaction with the core game loop.
 The module is divided into three distinct functional modes, designed to create a clear separation between low-stress travel, skill-based challenges, and narrative resolution.

+---

 ## 2. Development Phase 1 Focus

 This design is scoped specifically for **Phase 1 (Core Loop)**.
 The primary goal is to establish the fundamental flight model and the gameplay loop of transitioning between the three modes.
-Advanced features and a wider variety of challenges and narrative actions are planned for subsequent phases.
+Advanced features are planned for subsequent phases.

+---

 ## 3. Mode 1: Free Flight